adeebshihadeh/OctoUpload/README.md

 ==========
 Add to Cura as a plugin:

-Plugins -> Open Plugin Location -> Drag OctoUpload into plugin location
+Plugins -> Open Plugin Location -> Drag OctoUpload.py into plugin location